DataDog/opentelemetry-swift-packages/README.md

 Before considering contributions to the project, please take a moment to read our brief [contribution guidelines](CONTRIBUTING.md).

+## Release Process

+For detailed instructions on how to release a new version of `OpenTelemetryApi` in this repo, refer to the [Release Workflow](RELEASE.md).

 ## License

 [Apache License, v2.0](LICENSE)